BYOL for Audio: Exploring Pre-trained General-purpose Audio Representations: Experiments

-We conducted an ablation study of the global pooling blocks in the BYOL-A encoder.
-We observed the impact on performance of Reshaping, MLP, Concat, and Pooling blocks.
-As for the Reshaping, we replaced it with frequency or channel pooling.
-Table \ref{tab:result-byola-ablation-confs} shows the configurations, and table \ref{tab:result-byola-ablation-results} shows the corresponding results.
+We conducted an ablation study of the global pooling blocks in the BYOL-A encoder, namely the Reshaping, MLP, Concat, and Pooling blocks.
+Tables \ref{tab:exp-abl-gp-confs} and \ref{tab:exp-abl-gp-results} show the configurations and corresponding results, respectively.
+We also conducted MLP size ablations, found in Table \ref{tab:result-abl-byol-mlp}.

-Comparing the case of (1) Reshaping with (2) Frequency mean pooling and (3) Channel mean pooling, the average performance of both (2) and (3) deteriorates significantly by $-7.1$ and $-9.8$, respectively.
-Focusing on each result, the performance of (2) Frequency mean pooling deteriorates on SPCV2, VC1, and Surge, indicating that the handling of frequency-wise information is crucial for these tasks.
-(3) Channel mean pooling shows a significant deterioration in overall performance, indicating that averaging significantly impairs the information stored in the Channel.
+Ablation results of Reshaping, (2) and (3) in Table \ref{tab:exp-abl-gp-results} indicate that averaging the frequency or channel deteriorates performance on downstream tasks.
+We average the frequency or channel axis along time frames in these results.
+The performance drop of (2) shows that averaging the frequency impairs results, especially on VC1 and Surge tasks where frequency-wise information is considered vital.
+The result of (3) shows that averaging channels significantly degrade overall task performance, suggesting the importance of channel information to downstream tasks.
+These averaging operations can be found in popular network architectures, even in audio models\cite{shor2020trill,kong2020panns,fonseca2020uclser20,guzhov2021esresnext}; however, these results indicate a potential negative performance impact in the previous studies.

-Comparing (4) global feature (MLP) only and (5) local feature (Reshaping) only against the (1) combination of both, the performance of (4) global feature is better than (5) local feature in most tasks.
-And the (1) combination of both features works effectively to improve the performance on average, especially on the VoxCeleb1.
+The results (4) and (5) compare the performance difference between local and global features, namely, the MLP input and output features.
+The results show that the global feature (4) increases accuracy on entire tasks except for Surge, showing that MLP learns useful features from the flattened frequency and channel information for each time frame while using most of the network capacity.
+The result (1), concatenating both features, increases performance more than (4) global feature only in most tasks, indicating that many tasks benefit from both matured global and primitive local features.
+Our previous version\cite{niizumi2021byol-a} was (4) global feature only, which we improved to (1) with the performance difference of 2.0.

-Comparing the results when the temporal pooling method is changed from (1) mean+max to (6) mean and (7) max, respectively, shows that it depends on the task for which (6) mean or (7) max is effective.
-When combined as (1) mean+max, they work complementarily, and the performance on VoxCeleb1 improves more.
-These results support the design choice of PANNs\cite{kong2020panns}, which introduced the \textit{temporal mean+max pooling}.
+Temporal pooling ablation results of (6) mean or (7) max pooling show that max pooling performs better than mean pooling on five tasks with a margin of 3.0 to 8.7\%, indicating that max pooling can be more advantageous in general.
+While the (1) combination of both statistics slightly degrades performance on some tasks, it improves on average, showing that tasks benefit from the combination of these statistics.

-The BYOL-A in our previous work\cite{niizumi2021byol-a} is (4) global feature only, which we improved to (1) with the performance difference of 2.0.
+We also conducted an ablation study of MLP size, which is the output dimension of the FC layer in the MLP block.
+Table \ref{tab:result-abl-byol-mlp} shows that performance saturates at a size of 2,048, which we set as default in our encoder MLP.